 The biggest change.
 The longest part of the renovation and the heaviest and most draining emotionally too!
 We decided to start the kitchen renovation at a really crappy time, I’m not going to lie.
 Lockdown was off again on again, it was the depths of miserable Winter, and there was nowhere yet open to take the kids while the work was happening.
 So why on Earth did we do it?!
 I have no idea, haha!
 But alas, we did!
 This was the one that took the most knocking through and re-building.

 We knocked down the old conservatory/lean to, and rebuilt on the same footprint, but a properly insulated and secure build.
-We had to knock through our teeny, tiny kitchen and the dining room, and work it into this newly re-constructed conservatory space to.
+We had to knock through our teeny, tiny kitchen (with no storage) and the dining room, and work it into this newly re-constructed conservatory space to.
 So essentially we tackled 3 rooms into one new and far better space!

 We wanted to make sure we could stand and cook, and still socialise with the kids and friends and family if they were over.
 We definitely managed that!
 Due to low light in the kitchen even though I originally wanted COLOUR, I opted for layered whites so that the space didn’t feel as dark as it is.
 We built so much storage into this room.
 It hides the washer, the dryer, the dirty washing baskets, coats and shoes and even a cloth nappy drying draw!
 Bonus!!